Chapter 4

 reminder and a penitential acknowledgment of his sin and a confession of

-fallen race the solemn truth that it was sin that caused death.
-To Adam,
+the fallen race the solemn truth that it was sin that caused death.
+To

-the offering of the first sacrifice was a most painful ceremony.
-His hand
+Adam, the offering of the first sacrifice was a most painful ceremony.

-must be raised to take life, which only God could give.
-It was the first
+His hand must be raised to take life, which only God could give.
+It was

-time he had ever witnessed death, and he knew that had he been obedient to
+the first time he had ever witnessed death, and he knew that had he been

-God, there would have been no death of man or beast.
-As he slew the
+obedient to God, there would have been no death of man or beast.
+As he

-innocent victim, he trembled at the thought that his sin must shed the
+slew the innocent victim, he trembled at the thought that his sin must

-blood of the spotless Lamb of God.
-This scene gave him a deeper and more
+shed the blood of the spotless Lamb of God.
+This scene gave him a deeper

-vivid sense of the greatness of his transgression, which nothing but the
+and more vivid sense of the greatness of his transgression, which

-death of God's dear Son could expiate.
-And he marveled at the infinite
+nothing but the death of God's dear Son could expiate.
+And he marveled

 But the plan